lingualdev/i18n-check/README.md

 ### `i18nCheck.checkMissingTranslations(source, targets)`

-`checkMissingTranslations` checks for if there are any missing keys in the comparison or target files.
-All files are compared against the base file.
+`checkMissingTranslations` checks for any missing keys in the target files.
+All files are compared against the source file.

 ```ts
 import { checkMissingTranslations } from "@lingual/i18n-check";